Police Academy Interns

 What is the dress code at the Academy?

-You will also be issued athletic clothing for physical exercises.
+You will be issued classroom (polo shirts) and athletic clothing.
 You will furnish your own athletic shoes according to academy specifications.

 Is there an attendance policy?

 Students must complete all 640 hours of training.
 In the event of illness, injury, or other emergencies which cause absenteeism, an assessment and plan will be made for making up missed instruction.
 In the event of excessive absenteeism, for whatever reason, the student may be dismissed from the academy.